Overall Score 5.7 Represents average audio ecosystem compatibility score.

 Marshall Minor III has a lower liquid rating than Jabra Elite 5

-Jabra Elite 5, at 10g
+The Jabra Elite 5, at 10g

-Marshall Minor III are resistant to sweat
+Marshall Minor III have sweat resistance

-Marshall Minor III have stereo speakers, what this means is that Marshall Minor III's speakers deliver sound from separate channels on both left and right sides, this creates a richer sound and a better listening experience.
+Marshall Minor III have stereo speakers, what this means is that Marshall Minor III's speakers deliver sound from independent channels on both left and right sides, this creates a richer sound and a better listening experience.

 The Marshall Minor III driver unit is 12mm in diameter, bigger drivers are more powerful, and can produce better bass.